Nepcam/strong-drinks/README.md

 Hopefully this exercise has given you an opportunity to become more comfortable and confident with React and managing a store with Redux.

-My commits aren't being counted on my github profile
+My commits aren't being counted on my github profile.

+Not sure why my github graph wont show my contributions.